ENDA-Automation/eproto/README.md

 ### Use generated code

-Do not make modifications to this folder as it will be cleared on next generation.
+Do not make modifications to this `external/eproto/gen` folder as it will be cleared on next generation.

-If necessary write a script to move the files wherever you need them in your project.
+If necessary write a script to copy the files wherever you need them in your project.

-### Example scripts to copy files to your project:
+### Example scripts to copy files to your project

 Example scripts to copy Go files to your project: